gavinlyonsrepo/ERM19264_UC1609/README.md

 1. MULTI_BUFFER (default)
 2. SINGLE_BUFFER
 3. NO_BUFFER , Text only no buffer , relatively light weight.
 A "hello world" Sketch uses 2320 bytes (7%) of and 42 bytes (2%) of dynamic memory.
 Turns LCD into simple character LCD(216 characters)
+Bitmaps can still be written directly to screen but no graphics possible.

 To switch between modes, user must make a change to the USER BUFFER OPTION SECTION  at top of ERM19264_UC1609.h file.
 Pick ONE option and one option ONLY.
 The example files at top, say which option to pick.
 If wrong option is picked, example files will not work or maybe even compile.
-Bitmaps can still be written directly to screen in NO_BUFFER mode but no graphics possible.

 *fonts*

-The ASCII font(custom_font in the custom_graphics_font.h file) is truncated by a define ( UC_FONT_MOD_TWO) after first 127 characters (see output pic) to save memory space(640 bytes), if you wish to use rest of the [extended ASCII font](https://www.extended-ascii.com/), simply comment this define out.
-Extended ASCII will not work in no buffer mode (text only) for v1.1.0 see TODO_ISSUES.TXT file in extras for solutions.
+The ASCII font(in the custom_graphics_font.h file) is truncated by a define ( UC_FONT_MOD_TWO) after first 127 characters (see output pic) to save memory space(640 bytes), if you wish to use rest of the [extended ASCII font](https://www.extended-ascii.com/), simply comment this define out.
 The font is a standard 5 by 7 ASCII font with two  columns  of padding added.
 So 7 by 8 in effect.
 In standard text size and "no buffer" mode, this means: 192/7 * 64/8 = 27 * 8 = 216 characters.

 *bitmaps*

-Bitmaps can still be written directly to screen.
+Bitmaps are written directly to screen unless Bitmap set to a buffer.
+Best to use multi-buffer to share screen between bitmaps and text + graphics.
 Bitmaps can be turned to data [here at link]( https://javl.github.io/image2cpp/) use vertical addressing draw mode.

 *User adjustments*

 When the user calls LCDbegin() to start LCD they can specify a contrast setting from 0x00 to 0xFF.
 Datasheet says 0x49 is default.
-(VbiasPOT)
+(VbiasPOT).
+Lower contrast works better on the blue version.

 It is also possible for user to change LCD bias ,  Temperature coefficient, frame rate and power control but this must be done by changing defines in header file.
 Choose lower frame rate for lower power, and choose higher frame rate to improve LCD contrast and minimize flicker.
 See Data sheet for range of values here.
 Defaults where found to be fine during all testing of this library.